 Triangle of Guillain and Mollaret

-The triangle of Guillain and Mollaret, also known as dentatorubro-olivary pathway, has three corners 1:
+The triangle of Guillain and Mollaret, also known as the dentatorubro-olivary pathway, has three corners 1:

-No connecting tract is present between the inferior olivary nucleus and contralateral dentate nucleus 1.
+No direct connecting tract is present between the inferior olivary nucleus and contralateral dentate nucleus 1.

 The pathway was described in 1931 by the French neurologists Georges Charles Guillain (1876-1961) and Pierre Mollaret (1898-1987) 2,3.
 They are also known respectively for defining what is now known as Guillain-Barré syndrome and Mollaret meningitis.